Planning-Augmented Sampling with Early Guidance for High-Reward Discovery: Experiments

 \subsection{Hypergrid Task}

 \paragraph{Task Description.} We begin our evaluation with the Hypergrid environment introduced by~\citet{bengio2021flow}, a canonical testbed for assessing compositional generalization in GFlowNets.
-The environment consists of a $ D$-dimensional discrete state space structured as a hypercube with edge length $H$, yielding $H^D$ distinct states.
+The environment consists of a $D$-dimensional discrete state space structured as a hypercube with edge length $H$, yielding $H^D$ distinct states.
 This task challenges agents to develop long-horizon planning capabilities while learning from extremely sparse reward signals.
 The agent initiates each episode at the origin $(0,0,\cdots, 0) \in \mathbb{Z}^D$ and executes actions by incrementing any single coordinate by 1 (\textit{i.e.}, $\Delta x_d = 1$ for dimension $d$).
-From any state, the agent may alternatively choose a termination action that yields a reward determined by the following function:

-where $\mathbb{I}$ denotes the indicator function, and we adopt the standard parameterization: $R_0=10^{-5}$, $R_1=0.5$, $R_2=2$, with grid parameters $H=8$, $D=4$. \paragraph{Metrics.} Since the grid environment is relatively simple with only 16 modes, we adopt the following two metrics to evaluate the performance of our model: 1) \textbf{Number of modes}, which reflects the model's exploration capacity and structural diversity.
-2) \textbf{The $\ell_1$ error} $\mathbb{E}_{x\sim p}\left[\left|p(x) - \frac{R(x)}{Z}\right|\right]$, where $Z = \sum_x R(x)$, measuring how well the learned sampling distribution $p(x)$ matches the target reward distribution.
-This $\ell_1$ error directly assesses whether the GFlowNets achieves its fundamental objective of generating samples with probabilities proportional to their rewards. \paragraph{Baselines.} We compare \modelname with representative flow-based baselines like TB and MCMC~\citep{malkin2022trajectory, bengio2021flow, zhang2022generative}, as well as several non-flow-based methods, including PPO~\citep{schulman2017proximal} and RANDOM-TRAJ (which samples actions uniformly at random).
+From any state, the agent may alternatively choose a termination action that yields a reward determined by the following function: where $\mathbb{I}$ denotes the indicator function, and we adopt the standard parameterization: $R_0=10^{-5}$, $R_1=0.5$, $R_2=2$, with grid parameters $H=8$, $D=4$. \paragraph{Metrics.} Since the grid environment is relatively simple with only 16 modes, we adopt the following two metrics to evaluate the performance of our model: 1) \textbf{Number of modes}, which reflects the model's exploration capacity and structural diversity.
+2) \textbf{The $\ell_1$ error} $\mathbb{E}_{x\sim p}\left[\left|p(x) - \frac{\mathcal{R}(x)}{Z}\right|\right]$, where $Z = \sum_x \mathcal{R}(x)$, measuring how well the learned sampling distribution $p(x)$ matches the target reward distribution.
+This $\ell_1$ error directly assesses whether the GFlowNets achieve their fundamental objective of generating samples with probabilities proportional to their rewards. \paragraph{Baselines.} We compare \modelname with representative flow-based baselines like TB and MCMC~\citep{malkin2022trajectory, bengio2021flow, zhang2022generative}, as well as non-flow-based methods, including PPO~\citep{schulman2017proximal} and RANDOM-TRAJ (which samples actions uniformly at random).
 All methods are evaluated under the same grid environment and reward function to ensure fairness.
-The following sections present the results and analysis of \modelname in comparison to these baselines across multiple evaluation metrics.